Applied Research in Low-Income Countries: Why and How?

 LICs also offer a great venue for common problems at a very low cost due in part from the low cost of labor, inputs, and less stringent legal procedures.
 LICs can potentially provide a venue to innovate hybrid technology by using pieces of evidence from established research.

 According to Clarivate Analytics, between 2006 and 2016, the number of highly cited papers featuring Africa-based authors increased by 400% (Web of Science, 2017).
 This spreads rays of hopes to researchers working in resource-constrained environments.
-Furthermore, the Open Access movement in scholarly publications now provides access to the most recent research more than ever before.
+Furthermore, the Open Access movement in scholarly publications now provides access to the most recent research more than ever before (Tennant et al., 2016).
 This might prove to be phenomenal to disseminate local knowledge, innovations, and bridge the north-south knowledge gap (Chan and Costa, 2005).

-R&D is not just about creating new products; it is also about strengthening existing products and services with additional features.
-Simply speaking, R&D is about striving for the betterment of our lives and understanding different phenomena around us.
+R&D is an indispensable part of the invention and scaling up of products and services.
+R&D is also essential to puzzle out different phenomenon in and around us for enhancing the quality of life.
 While HICs have used R&D to significantly mobilize their resources and foster economic development, LICs are still struggling in that regard.
 This era of globalization and increasing competitiveness demands that LICs also utilize the potential that R&D offers to ensure sustained economic growth and enhance the way of living.
 Of the two research options, basic and applied, LICs could potentially benefit from the latter option at a beginning phase as applied research is concerned with solving specific problems affecting people in the particular vicinity at a given time.
 Applied research could also help LICs to deal with their poverty, diseases, malnutrition, conflict, famine, and even environmental degradation while providing the possibility of extending promising results in heterogeneous settings across the boundaries.
 The findings of applied research, not undermining basic research, serve as a tool for evidence-based policymaking and most likely provide better outcomes to citizens in a way that their lifestyle is positively impacted.
 In conditions of existing resources and financial limitations in LICs, regional alliance and global partnership are expected to tackle common problems and harness the benefits of collaboration in a more efficient and feasible manner.

 KA conceived the idea and wrote the initial manuscript.
 SP extensively revised the paper.
 KA and SP finalized and approved for publication.